ing-bank/baker/docs-tech/bakery-architecture.md

 ## Baker and Interaction CRDs

-The 2 CRDs that we have contain all the requirements of the components to be deployed, like the amount of cluster nodes / replicas, the encoded recipes to be added to the bakers, or the docker images to be used for interactions.
+The 2 CRDs that we have contain all the requirements of the components to be deployed, like the number of cluster nodes / replicas, the encoded recipes to be added to the bakers, or the docker images to be used for interactions.

 The Bakery Controller can be configured to use ConfigMaps instead of CRDs in case you are not able to use CRDs in your cluster